chozabu/WebScriptRS/README.md

 ## Usage:

-Build and install the plugin as usual.<br>
+###PreReq:

+sudo apt-get install libpython-dev libpython-all-dev<br>
+#sudo apt-get install python-dev #use this lines instead of above on older systems<br>
+sudo apt-get install python-mpltoolkits.basemap python-qt4<br>

+###Build
+qmake-qt4; make<br>

+###install/run
-**run RetroShare from the directory with the html files**
+copy the .so files to your .retroshare/extensions/ directory **run RetroShare from the plugins directory!** install/run can be acomplished by running the script ctestit.sh

 ###JS Bridge